MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-teams-in-modern-portal.md

 You can learn more about admin roles in Microsoft Teams [here](using-admin-roles.md), and you can read more about how to use the PowerShell cmdlets for managing teams in the [Microsoft Teams cmdlet reference](https://docs.microsoft.com/en-us/powershell/teams/?view=teams-ps).

-This article provides an overview of the management tools for Teams in the Microsoft Teams & Skype for Business Admin Center.
+This article provides an overview of the management tools for teams in the Microsoft Teams & Skype for Business Admin Center.

 ## Teams overview grid

-Management tools for Teams are under the **Teams** node in the Microsoft Teams & Skype for Business Admin Center.
+Management tools for teams are under the **Teams** node in the Microsoft Teams & Skype for Business Admin Center.
 (In the admin center, select **Teams** > **Manage teams**.)
-Each team is backed by an O365 Group, and this node provides a view of all groups that have been Teams-enabled in your organization.
+Each team is backed by an Office 365 group, and this node provides a view of all groups that have been Microsoft Teams-enabled in your organization.

 ![Teams overview grid](media/manage-teams-in-modern-portal-image1.png)